Tensor functors between categories of quasi-coherent sheaves: Preliminaries on tensor categories

 Therefore, we can think of $R$-linear cocomplete tensor categories as categorified $R$-algebras and might call them $R$-2-algebras.
 In fact, Chirvasitu and Johnson-Freyd call them $2$-rings (\cite[2.3.1]{ChJo}), dropping the $\M(R)$-enrichment and assuming presentability of the underlying category.

 If $S$ is an $R$-algebra, then $\M(S)$ is an $R$-linear cocomplete tensor category.
 The tensor product is the usual tensor product of $S$-modules and the unit is $S$.
 More generally, if $X$ is an $R$-scheme, then its category of quasi-coherent modules $\Q(X)$ is an $R$-linear cocomplete tensor category with tensor product $\otimes_X$ and unit $\O_X$.
 This is our main example.
-Tannaka Reconstruction theorems such as the one by Jacob Lurie (\cite{Lur}) suggest that all the information of (a nice) $X$ is already encoded in this $2$-algebra $\Q(X)$ and therefore we can think of usual algebraic geometry as $2$-affine (see also \cite[1.2]{ChJo}).
+Various reconstruction theorems such as the classical one by Gabriel for noetherian schemes (\cite{Gab}), by Rosenberg for quasi-separated schemes (\cite{Ros},\cite{Br2}) and recently by Lurie for geometric stacks (\cite{Lur}) suggest that all the information of (a nice) $X$ is already encoded in this $2$-algebra $\Q(X)$ and therefore we can think of usual algebraic geometry as $2$-affine (see also \cite[1.2]{ChJo}).

 If $C,D$ are $R$-linear cocomplete tensor categories, we denote by $\Hom_{c\otimes/R}(C,D)$ the category of all cocontinuous $R$-linear tensor functors $C \to D$; if $C,D$ are just cocomplete categories, we denote by $\Hom_{c}(C,D)$ the category of cocontinuous functors.
 For example, every morphism $f : Y \to X$ of $R$-schemes induces a cocontinuous $R$-linear tensor functor $f^* : \Q(X) \to \Q(Y)$.
 As we have already mentioned in the introduction, the main purpose of this paper is to show that every cocontinuous tensor functor arises in this way.